Staying Safe Where Big Waves Meet Shallow Water

 Second, when choosing an anchorage to weather extreme swells (in excess of 20 feet), look for protection from the swell direction and avoid anchoring in shallow water.
 As this article illustrates, very large swells will refract around points of land, changing speed, wavelength and direction.
 Anchoring in water depths 2.5 to three times the combined swell and wave height (and carrying enough rode to do so) is good insurance just in case the swell finds its way around a corner to you.
 Call the local harbormaster, if there is one, and ask where you'll be safest given the forecast.
-Most harbormasters know how swell from different directions and of different heights will affect the anchorage, and they are all too happy to
+Most harbormasters know how swell from different directions and of different heights will affect the anchorage, and they are all too happy to assist.

 To comment on this article, please contact Seaworthy@BoatUS.com